Component sizes for large quantum erdos renyi graph near criticality: Introduction

-The purpose of this paper is to study the near critical behavior of the so-called quantum random graph.
-As it is explained in \cite{ioffe-levit} both the motivation and the choice of terminology come from the stochastic geometric (Fortuin--Kasteleyn type) representation of the quantum Curie-Weiss model in transverse magnetic field, which was originally developed in the general ferromagnetic context in \cite{aizenman-klein-newman,campanino-klein-perez}.
-We refer the reader to \cite{ioffe} where the stochastic geometric representations of different types are explained in more detail.
+Our aim here is to study the near-critical behavior of the so-called quantum version of Erd\H{o}s-R\'enyi random graph (\abbr{qrg}).
+We note in passing, that both the motivation and terminology come from the stochastic geometric (Fortuin--Kasteleyn type) representation of the quantum Curie-Weiss model at inverse temperature $\beta>0$ (we exclude here the ground state case of $\beta=\infty$), in transverse magnetic field of strength $\lambda>0$ (at $\lambda=0$ it reduces to the Erd\H{o}s-R\'{e}nyi ensemble, see Remark \ref{rmk:er-la-zero}).
+We refer the reader to \cite{ioffe} for more information on such stochastic geometric representations (that were originally developed in \cite{aizenman-klein-newman,campanino-klein-perez} for the general ferromagnetic context), moving on instead, to the precise description of the \abbr{qrg} (as in \cite{ioffe-levit}).

-The quantum random graph, as is explained below, was first introduced in \cite{ioffe-levit}.
-It is a quantum version of the classical Erd\H{o}s-R\'{e}nyi random graph.
-More precisely: